In this post, you’ll learn how to quickly and confidently order low carb at Taco Bell.

 - Satiety of low carb entrees – Average.
 For lunch one afternoon, I ordered a Power Menu Steak Bowl with extra ground beef, extra guacamole, and creamy jalapeno sauce for additional calories and that still wasn’t enough food.
 For the $8 I paid, I was hoping to be more full after eating it.
 I could have easily eaten one or two more Power Menu Bowls.
 For breakfast a few days later, I ordered a Mini Breakfast Skillet which was surprisingly filling.

 - Price / value of low carb entrees – Average.
-I usually associate Taco Bell with affordability but $7.69 for my Power Menu Bowl felt a little high.
-They probably should have comped me $1 off for omitting the rice and beans from my bowl.
+I usually associate Taco Bell with affordability but $7.69 and $6.79 for my two Power Menu Bowls felt a little high.
+They probably should have comped me around$1 off for omitting the rice and beans from my bowls.
 The Mini Breakfast Skillet, on the other hand, was super affordable at only $3.55 for what amounted to a full breakfast for me.

 - Ordering experience – Above Average.
-I remember the drive-thru operators being patient with me for both of my orders, despite my special requests.
+I remember the drive-thru operators being patient with me for all three of my orders, despite my special requests.

 Ordering a custom Power Menu Bowl without rice and beans certainly works as a low carb lunch or dinner.
 It’s somewhat expensive for what you get though.